 Aerangis mystacidii is a miniature angraecoid from Madagascar.
 Like other angraecoids, the inflorescence is impressively large, especially compared to the size of this super-mini.
 A. mystacidii is an excellent choice for people who have limited space and low light.
 Of course you can put him outside for the summer, too.
-Intermediate to hot (50-100 degrees) conditions are great, and keep him on the moist side.
+Intermediate to hot (50-100 degrees) conditions are great, and keep him on the shady and moist side.
 In fact, I have found that all Aerangis do best in shady, moist conditions.
 Aerangis is typically mounted to allow for the pendant inflorescence, but you can keep them in a pot if you prefer.

-Plants typically bloom between winter and spring, and flowers are surprisingly long-lasting.
+Aerangis mystacidii typically bloom between winter and spring, and flowers are surprisingly long-lasting.

 These are mounted seedlings, near blooming-size plants even though they’re small.
 That’s just the nature of this genus and one of the things I like so much about them.